 If you begin experience any of these symptoms, you should tell your doctor immediately.
 He or she should refer you to a TBI specialist who can help confirm a traumatic brain injury diagnosis.

 Detecting the injury is only the first step.
 Once you have been diagnosed with a traumatic brain injury, you may need to go through a neurophysiological assessment to measure your abilities of language, movement, memory, IQ, and sense of taste or smell.
 These tests can help your doctors assess the damage and its effects, as well as create a treatment plan.

 No two people have the same traumatic brain injury.
 Even damage to the same parts of the brain can cause different injuries with different symptoms and different treatment needs.
 After your doctors review the neurophysiological assessment, they will prepare a treatment plan based on your individual needs and abilities.
 A treatment plan could involve:

 - Medical devices

 Once the plan is in place, your primary care physician, or possibly your neurologist, will assemble a team of professionals to help you toward recovery.

 The length of treatment in a TBI can can vary as much as its symptoms.
 For some minor concussions, the symptoms could resolve quickly.
 Treatment for severe traumatic brain injury, though, can take years.
 Some TBI patients will have ongoing symptoms for their injury for the rest of their lives.
 In those cases, it is important that patients continue to receive ongoing care to ensure they do not lose capacity or regress in their treatments.

-The attorneys at Christensen Law give special attention to traumatic brain injury diagnosis and treatment.
+The Michigan brain injury attorneys at Christensen Law give special attention to traumatic brain injury diagnosis and treatment.
 They understand the process and the importance of receiving full medical benefits for treatments.